NadavElyakim27/G2JN/README.md

-# MLops_G2JN: Automatic Pipeline for fixing uncertainties
+# MLops_G2JN: Generalized Automatic Pipeline for inspecting and fixing uncertainties in your data
 ## Introduction
 We present in this repo our pipeline spotting uncertaincies in a given dataset, and then applying automatic solution on inspected epistemic and aleatoric uncertainties.<br>
 - For inspecting uncertainties we use [MACEst](https://github.com/oracle/macest).